dummbold/PiPutzer/README.md

 Ich selbst nutze diese Konfiguration für meine Pi Projekte mit Pi Zero mit LAN-HAT.
 Das Script sollte aber prinzipiell auf allen Raspberry Pi Computern laufen.

 ACHTUNG: die Funktionen werden NICHT GELÖSCHT - nur abgeschaltet.
 Sie können also jederzeit wieder aktiviert werden!

----

-## English 🇺🇸🇬🇧
-The PiPutzer ("PiCleaner") is a Unix shell script for Raspberry Pi computers that are intended to run "headless" (without a monitor and keyboard).
-These systems do not require a number of functions that are installed and loaded by default in Pi-OS, consuming RAM and CPU power.
-The script disables these functions – permanently!
-Often, simply turning them off in the /boot/firmware/config.txt file is not enough.
-They must also be added to the "blacklist."
-The script handles this interactively.

-Specifically, the following functions are affected:

-- WiFi
-- Bluetooth
-- Audio
-- Camera/Video
-- Basic monitor connection configuration
-- Modem manager

-The base configuration for USB has been retained, as it is usually needed.

-I personally use this configuration for my Pi projects with Pi Zero with LAN-HAT.
-However, the script should generally work on all Raspberry Pi computers.

-ATTENTION: The functions will NOT be DELETED – only deactivated.
-They can be reactivated at any time!